shreyas0906/Selfies-with-sunglasses/README.md

 The dataset is a collection of images of selfies with sunglasses and images with sunglasses to improve the accuracy of face recognition.
 The dataset contains 2768 unannotated images and a total of 5536 images.
 The repository also has the code for annotation which is ready to use.

 Before executing the progam:
-1. make sure you have entered the correct address of the folder which contains the images and the saved_images folder.
+1. make sure you have entered the correct address of the folder which contains the images and the saved_images folder. \n